organisciak/dissertation/document/5_design_objective.md

 It is important not to distress the worker when trying to push them into a visceral form of task completion, as this might have the opposite effect.
 Instead, this design seeks to encourage _flow_ [@csikszentmihalyi_flow_1991], where a user is in an uninterrupted state on concentration on the task.
-To avoid the potential distress of thinking about what is to come, this interface does not show a list of tasks to complete (e.g. "complete these ten tasks in a minute").
+To avoid the potential distress of thinking about what is to come, this interface does not show a list of tasks to complete (e.g., "complete these ten tasks in a minute").
-Instead, tasks are shown one at a time (e.g. "See how many tasks you can complete in a minute"), with bonuses paid for each complete task and increased for correct answers.
+Instead, tasks are shown one at a time (e.g., "See how many tasks you can complete in a minute"), with bonuses paid for each complete task and increased for correct answers.
 Figure @fig:fast-screen shows an example of the interface.

 ![Task in FAST design.](../images/fastScreen.png) {#fig:fast-screen}